2016 Compensation Package of Jean-Dominique Senard, Chief Executive Officer, Managing General Partner

-This component corresponds to between 0% and 14% of the Consolidated Base, depending on the achievement rates for seven criteria.
+This component corresponds to between 0% and 14% of the Consolidated Base, depending on achievement rates for five criteria.

-It will be payable only if the cumulative achievement rate for the seven criteria represents at least 50/150ths.
+It will only be payable if the cumulative achievement rate for the five criteria represents at least 50/150ths.

-Mr. Senard will be awarded the maximum 14% of the Consolidated Base if the cumulative achievement rate for the seven criteria is 150%.
+Mr. Senard will be awarded the maximum 14% of the Consolidated Base if the cumulative achievement rate for the five criteria is 150/150ths.

-- Three quantitative criteria that are the same as those used to determine the 2015 variable compensation of Group Executive Committee members and executives in the highest positions of responsibility.
+- Three quantitative criteria that are the same as those used to determine the 2016 variable compensation of Group Executive Committee members and managers in the highest positions of responsibility.
 These criteria account for up to 100/150ths, as follows:

-- Annual growth in sales volumes, accounting for up to 50/100ths, with performance in relation to the target measured by reference to the observed increase.
+- Annual growth in sales volumes (tonnes), accounting for up to 50/100ths, with performance in relation to the target measured by reference to the observed increase.

 - Annual savings from the Efficiency project to reduce overheads, measured on the basis of an appropriate SG&A/gross margin ratio; this criterion accounts for up to 25/100ths, with performance in relation to the target based on the improvement compared to a minimum ratio.